Course Missive

 Labs

 In addition to the projects, a series of 11 weekly labs will provide hands-on experience with various graphics programming topics and tools.
 Each lab is designed such that the code you write will be helpful for one of the programming projects (or for the final project).
 Unlike projects, labs can be completed collaboratively and are graded on a check-off basis.
+See the Late Policy for more info on Lab check-offs.

 Expected Time Commitment